-- First you should investigate to see if the book you need is already in a digital/alternative format by searching the AccessText Accessible Textbook Finder at https://www.accesstext.org/accessible-textbook-finder.
-If the publication you are looking for is available in an alternative format the AccessText Accessible Textbook Finder may indicate the source and if that is available to you as a student then please go ahead and source the publication that suits your particular needs.
+- First students should investigate to see if the book they need is already in a digital/alternative format by searching the AccessText Accessible Textbook Finder.
+If the publication they are looking for is available in an alternative format the AccessText Accessible Textbook Finder may indicate the source and if that is available to the student then please go ahead and source the publication that suits their particular needs.
 The AccessText Network (ATN) helps college students with print disabilities by connecting their disability service office directly with leading textbook publishers to obtain electronic files.
 These files are used to create accessible versions of the textbooks.
-Please note that you must meet the qualification of having a print-related (i.e. mobility, visual and/or reading) disability in order to receive AccessText services and textbooks.
+Please note that students must meet the qualification of having a print-related (i.e. mobility, visual and/or reading) disability in order to receive AccessText services and textbooks.
 UNC/ARS has a membership to obtain books found through the Access Text Network because students cannot order books themselves.

 - As more books in alternative formats become available commercially students should also search on-line vendors.

 Books Available from Bookshare, the National Library Service, Project Gutenberg or Vital Source:

 Books available via any of these sources or commercially available should be ordered direct by students; there is no need to submit the Alternate Textbook Request Form for that book.
 To order accessible electronic books directly from Bookshare, the National Library Service, Project Gutenberg or Vital Source, go to the relevant link below and order the book:

 - "Is an accessible online library for people with print disabilities.
 Free memberships for qualified U.S. students and schools."
 To sign up for bookshare and obtain electronic books, go to the Bookshare sign up page - http://www.bookshare.org/signUpType.